COP27: Children from Global South make their presence felt at climate summit

 Both Mustafa and Mariam said they wanted world leaders to listen to children and take action.

-(Reporting by Gloria Dickie; Additional reporting by Dominic Evans, Mai Shams El-din and Fanny Brodersen)
+(Reporting by Gloria Dickie and Mai Shams El-Din; Additional reporting by Dominic Evans and Fanny Brodersen, editing by Deepa Babington)

 ((Gloria.Dickie@thomsonreuters.com;))